-Report results are based on an Internet survey run by AV-Comparatives between 20th December 2017 and 10th January 2018.
-A total of 2,769 computer users from around the world answered the questions on the subject of computers and security.
+Report results are based on the Internet survey run by AV-Comparatives between 14th December 2018 and 24th December 2018.
+A total of 3,302 computer users from around the world answered the questions on the subject of computers and security.

-This year, to say thanks for taking part in the survey, we are giving almost 500 randomly selected participants a one-year license for a security product.
-The licences were kindly provided by their respective vendors: Adaware, Avast, Avira, Bitdefender, Emsisoft, ESET, F-Secure, G DATA, Kaspersky Lab, Panda, SafeDNS, and Trend Micro.
+This year, to say thanks for taking part in the survey, about every third randomly selected participant will get a one-year license for a security product.
+The licences were kindly provided by their respective vendors: Avast, Avira, ESET, F-Secure, K7 Computing, Kaspersky Lab, Panda and Trend Micro.
 Our thanks go to these manufacturers for making the licences available.

 Please note that all the points made below refer only to our survey participants, not the general public.